Equality of Employment Opportunity (EEO)

 - Agencies extract EEO data from their HRIS according to the current file specification.

-- When the validation report shows no errors of concern, the agency data is aggregated into sectorwide information.
+- PSC aggregates the agency EEO data into sectorwide information.

 Requirements under the Public Service Act 2008